CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/alink/enumimporttypes-method.md

 ---
 # <a name="enumimporttypes-method"></a>EnumImportTypes, méthode

-Enumerates each type in each scope.
+Énumère chaque type dans chaque portée.

 ## <a name="syntax"></a>Syntaxe